CDCgov/RecordLinker/tests/algorithm/README.md

 ## Directory Structure

 - `/`: Contains the `.env` file and `Dockerfile` to build
-- `configurations/`: Contains the configuration file for the algorithm tests
+- `configurations/`: Contains the configuration `.json` file that will be used for the test
-- `data/`: Contains the data `.csv` files used for the algorithm tests (seed file and test file)
+- `data/`: Contains the data `.csv` files used for the algorithm test (seed file and test file)
-- `results/`: Contains the results of the algorithm tests
+- `results/`: Contains the results `.csv` file after running the test
-- `scripts/`: Contains the scripts to run the algorithm tests
+- `scripts/`: Contains the scripts to run the test

-## Steup
+## Setup

 1. Build the Docker images: